mindfulness

 (at Berlin, Germany)

-He sat there on as trains rushed by.
-On the platform of a busy Jamshedpur station.
-His craft at his feet.
-His rustic look keeping him company long after the train had left!
+He sat there, unmoved by the rush of trains at Jamshedpur’s Tatanagar station.
+His craft lay at his feet, silent like him.
+His rustic look kept him company long after the train had left.

 The real poor